Angon: Use

-Before the battle lines joined and warriors engaged in hand to hand combat, they would attempt to thin the enemy ranks with ranged weapons.
-This would begin with archery, followed by an exchange of javelins and throwing axes prior to closing.
+Before the battle lines joined and warriors engaged in hand-to-hand combat, they would attempt to thin the enemy ranks with ranged weapons.
+This would begin with archery, followed by an exchange of javelins and throwing axes before closing.
 The scholar Agathias recorded the use of angons by Frankish warriors at the Battle of Casilinum in 554:

 The poem recording the Battle of Maldon in Essex, England, in 991 AD, describes an encounter between the earl Byrhtnoth and a group of Norsemen in which an exchange of javelins is made before the warriors draw their swords and engage in close combat.

 The maximum effective range of the angon and other javelins was probably 12 to 15 m depending on the length and weight of the weapon and the skill of the thrower.
 It is not known to have been used in war beyond the 7th century, but during the 16th century it was used sporadically for hunting.